FrederickCampbell/magikarp-forms-checklist/README.md

 ## Features

-- Local images
+- Local sprite images
-- Works offline after build
+- Works offline after download/build
 - Four forms per row
 - Dark mode interface
 - Clean frameless window
 - Custom minimize, maximize, and close buttons
 - Saves checked forms locally

+## Download

+If you just want to use the app, download the portable EXE from the Releases page.

+No installation is required.

 ## Development